 Vegetables: Cabbage, Carrots, Onions, Capsicums, Peppers, Pumpkin, Eggplant, etc.

 Mushrooms: Shiitake, Enoki, Maitake, Oyster, King Brown, Shimeji, etc.

 My Family’s Yakiniku Sauce

-*Combine all ingredients in a sauce pan and bring it to a boil.
-Once it starts boiling, remove from the heat, then cool.
+How to make: Combine all ingredients in a saucepan and bring it to the boil.
+Once it started boiling, remove from the heat, then cool.

 - All ingredients need to be prepared in the sizes that are easy to eat.

 - Heat the grill or hotplate, and cook the ingredients. *Note: Use appropriate cooking tools or appliances that are suitable for the environment where you are cooking.

 - When things are cooked, you take whatever you like, dip it in the sauce and enjoy it.
 I recommend to serve Freshly Cooked Rice as well.

 - As things are eaten, cook more as required.
 This way everyone can eat until they are satisfied.